-Learn methods to think critically and reflectively, break down the walls of bias, and learn to help people of all cultures, communities, and backgrounds.
+In the graduate program you’ll develop methods of thinking critically and reflectively, breaking down walls of bias, and learning to help people of all cultures, communities, and backgrounds.

 Professional Training Through Supervised Clinical Experience